thiago-negri/zsqlite-minify/README.md

 *Note:* This is a quick hack to minify some SQLs I use at a personal project.
 It doesn't cover the entire SQL.

+You can pass option `minify_root_path` to the dependency.
+This will automatically minify and embed all files within that directory.
+You can grab the SQL by using `embedMinifiedSql`.

 ## Install